 - Testicle (one) 54,

 There are calculations for hearing loss, fractures of the skull vertebrate, transverse process, facial bones, kidney spleen, lung, testicle(s), vision impairment, and for disfigurement.

 Permanent partial disability is multiplied by the permanent partial disability rate (PPD).
 The PPD rate is 60% of Average Weekly Wage (See above).
 This then gives an amount of money that the worker is entitled to receive.

-Workers comp cases are not taxable.
+Workers compensation cases are not taxable.

-Attorneys fees in Illinois are capped at 20% by statute, in general
+Attorneys fees in Illinois are capped at 20% by statute, in general.

-To the industrial commission - The rule is that the commission views the arbitrators finding “de novo” meaning that it gives no deference to the arbitrators findings.
+To the Industrial Commission – The rule is that the commission views the arbitrators finding “de novo” meaning that it gives no deference to the arbitrators findings.
 I believe the Commission actually does give the arbitrator some deference.

-To the trial court.
-If your are not happy with the ruling of the industrial commission you can sue it in court.
-It is very tricky to file suit procedurally and the standard is “abuse of discretion” for most issues, meaning that the party appealing must show the Industrial commission abused its discretion.
+To the trial court – If your are not happy with the ruling of the industrial commission you can sue it in court.
+It is very tricky to file suit procedurally and the standard is “abuse of discretion” for most issues, meaning that the party appealing must show the Industrial Commission abused its discretion.